How Colour Affects Consumer Behaviour

 Blue colours are seen as trustworthy and calm, which is why most major banks use blue colour schemes in their branding.

-However when merchandise is presented in a red environment, it is perceived by the consumer to be more up to date.
-By presenting your graphics and photos using different colours, you can subliminally impart emotions onto your customers.
+However, when merchandise is presented in a red environment, it's perceived by the consumer as more up to date.
+By displaying graphics with different colours, you can subliminally impart emotions onto your customers.

 Table 5.4.
 Effects of a Blue Versus a Red Store Environment